 - Map and Locations

-In partnership with the Greater Phoenix Jewish Community, Arizona State University is conducting a social survey of the local Jewish community, 17 years after the previous study.
-The goal of the 2019 study, similar to the study in 2002, is to provide current data to help the Greater Phoenix Jewish Community address the challenges to and opportunities for Jewish life in the Valley of the Sun in the next decade.
-The outcome will be a report synthesizing the findings of the study to better understand the population as a whole.
+In partnership with the Greater Phoenix Jewish Community, Arizona State University conducted a social survey of the local Jewish community, 17 years after the previous study.
+The goal of the 2019 study, similar to the study in 2002, was to provide current data to help the Greater Phoenix Jewish Community address the challenges to and opportunities for Jewish life in the Valley of the Sun in the next decade.
+The outcome is a report synthesizing the findings of the study to better understand the population as a whole.

-The 2019 Jewish Communal Study will pursue a multi-mode strategy that will sample from lists provided by multiple community organizations as well as broader sampling methods to capture those with little or no organizational affiliation.
-Interviewing will occur both on the phone and online.
-The ASU study team will also use data from other surveys and demographic information to ensure that different segments of the population comprise an accurate share of the study.
-The questionnaire itself will take about 20 to 25 minutes to complete and will contain a variety of questions on demographic characteristics as well as attitudes, activity, and affiliations.
-The survey will be in the field in late April and results will be presented to the community in various ways during the summer months.
+The 2019 Jewish Communal Study pursued a multi-mode strategy, sampling from lists provided by multiple community organizations as well as broader sampling methods to capture those with little or no organizational affiliation.
+Interviewing occurred both on the phone and online.
+The ASU study team also used data from other surveys and demographic information to ensure different segments of the population comprise an accurate share of the study.
+The questionnaire itself took 20 to 25 minutes to complete and contained a variety of questions on demographic characteristics as well as attitudes, activity and affiliations.

 This approach was used to address several methodological challenges involved with studies of Jewish communities.
 Some of these are specific to doing research on a statistically small population and some of these are due to general challenges faced by survey researchers as the use of cell phones increase and survey response rates decrease.
 Different researchers in different communities have used different, or more accurately, competing strategies to measure the number of people who identify as Jews in a particular community and their attitudes on a variety of issues.
 These strategies include random sample studies conducted by phone, non-probability online panel studies, studies using samples drawn from traditional Jewish names, and studies that have used various community lists.
 Some strategies are more cost efficient than others, but even resource-intensive studies cannot solve the problem of low incidence, low response rates, and cell phones not tied to a geographic area.
 Unfortunately, there is no perfect solution.